xinyuecheung/xinyuecheung.github.io/_pages/research.md

   <h3>When Morality Kidnaps Science</h3>
   <span class="status status-award">ICA Top Student Paper · Under Extension</span>
 </div>
-<p class="project-subtitle">How Moral Expressions Drive Engagement and Moral Contagion in Scientific Misinformation</p>
+<p class="project-subtitle">Moral Expressions, Public Engagement, and Moral Contagion in Scientific Misinformation</p>

 **Role.** First author (with Q. Qiu).

-**Question.** When science gets reframed in moral language on social media, what happens to public engagement and to the deliberative quality of the discussion that follows?
+**Question.** Science is provisional, evolving, and uncertain by nature, yet public discourse demands clarity and moral resolution.
+What happens when scientific controversies get rewritten in moral language?
+Do moralized claims travel further, and at what cost to deliberation?

-**Approach.** Drawing on Moral Foundations Theory, I built a Weibo corpus of scientific misinformation and used LLM-assisted annotation to identify moral expressions across binding and individualizing foundations.
-I modeled the relationship between moral content and engagement (likes, comments, reposts), and then traced **moral contagion** in the comment threads each post generated.
+**Approach.** I built a Weibo corpus of 1,263 posts and 20,389 comments on GMO debates and measured moral expression using a hybrid pipeline combining the C-MFD 2.0 dictionary with Word2Vec-based cosine similarity, capturing both explicit and implicit moral cues.
+Deliberative quality of comment threads was scored via GPT-4o-assisted classification.
+The analysis integrated negative binomial regressions, linear regressions, and zero-inflated Poisson models.

-**Findings.** Moralized scientific misinformation activates intuitive moral responses and substantially increases engagement, especially likes.
-In the Chinese context, content rooted in **collectivist (binding) foundations** elicits the strongest participation.
-But moral framing is double-edged: it triggers moral contagion in comments, **suppresses logical deliberation**, and narrows the discursive space for rational engagement with science.
+**Findings.** A dual effect: moralized misinformation amplifies engagement, particularly through likes, and especially when grounded in binding foundations such as authority and loyalty.
+But this reach comes at a cost.
+Moral framing triggers contagion in the comments and suppresses logical justification.
+Moral language is therefore not just a stylistic feature of misinformation; it is a mechanism that trades discursive scale for discursive quality, narrowing the space for reasoned engagement with science.

-**Status.** Accepted for oral presentation at ICA 2026 (Science Communication Division, Top Student Paper Award).
-Currently extending the study by enlarging the corpus, refining a **RAG pipeline for context-aware moral coding**, and incorporating **LLM-as-judge** validation.
+**Status.** Top Student Paper Award at ICA 2026 (Science Communication Division); oral presentation.
+Currently extending the corpus and refining a RAG-based moral coding pipeline with LLM-as-judge validation for the journal submission.

 </div>